With this one, the series arrives on the Sega Genesis with a bang. I found this game

 The fight turns out to be pretty anticlimactic and easy, especially after Death and his boss rush.

 Protip: Kneel close by and stab from there and most of her attacks just fly right over you.
+This works for a bunch of the other bosses as well.

 Protip: Kneel close by and stab from there and most of her attacks just fly right over you.
+This works for a bunch of the other bosses as well.

 He launches fireball volleys before teleporting around and turning into swarms of bats.
 In short, he's his usual self, no real issues yet.